dshanke/terraform-kinesis-snowflake/README.md

   value = snowflake_pipe.snowpipe.notification_channel
 }
 ```
-**Special Note:** The `snowflake-setup` module's output `sqs_4_snowpipe` gives us the sqs notification chanel that we will configure later in our s3 bucket for event notifications.
+**Note:** The `snowflake-setup` module's output `sqs_4_snowpipe` gives us the sqs notification chanel that we will configure later in our s3 bucket for event notifications.

 Update your main file under our working directory to include invocation of the `snowflake-setup` module.
 Note how we are passing the iam user access credentials as input to the snowflake-setup module.